Harp seal: Reproduction and development

 Newborn pups weigh 11 kg on average and are 80–85 cm long.
 After birth, the mother feeds only her own pup.
 During the approximately 12-day long nursing period, the mother does not hunt, and loses up to 3 kg per day.
 Harp seal milk initially contains 25% fat (this number increases to 40% by weaning as the mother fasts) and pups gain over 2.2 kg per day while nursing, quickly thickening their blubber layer.
 During this time, the juvenile's "greycoat" grows in beneath the white neonatal coat, and the pup increases its weight to 36 kg.
 Weaning is abrupt; the mother swiftly turns from nursing to promiscuous mating, leaving the pup behind on the ice.
 In the post-weaning phase (after abandonment), the pup becomes sedentary to conserve body fat.
 Within a few days, it sheds its white coat, reaching the "beater" stage.
 This name comes from the sound a beater's tail makes as the seal learns to swim.
 Pups begin to feed at 4 weeks of age, but still draw on internal sources of energy, relying first on energy stored in the body core rather than blubber.
 This fast can reduce their weight up to 50%.
 As many as 30% of pups die during their first year, due in part to their early immobility on land.
-During this time the ice begins to melt, leaving them vulnerable to polar bears and marine predators such as killer whales and greenland sharks.
+During this time the ice begins to melt, leaving them vulnerable to polar bears and marine predators such as killer whales and Greenland sharks.

-Around 13–14 months old, the pups molt again, becoming "bedlamers".
-Juveniles molt several times, producing a "spotted harp", before the male adults' harp-marked pelt fully emerges after several years.
+Around 13–14 months old, the pups moult again, becoming "bedlamers".
+Juveniles moult several times, producing a "spotted harp", before the male adults' harp-marked pelt fully emerges after several years.
 In females, it may not emerge.

-Seals congregate annually on the ice to molt, pup and breed before migrating to summer feeding grounds.
+Seals congregate annually on the ice to moult, pup and breed before migrating to summer feeding grounds.
 Their lifespan can be over 30 years.